Improving land cover segmentation across satellites using domain adaptation: Experiments

 \subsection{Metrics}

-Semantic segmentation uses a varying set of metrics to measure how accurate it is compared to the GT data.
-Those include Mean Intersection over Union (MIoU), Average Precision (AP), Pixel Accuracy (PA), and Boundary F1 (BF) score.
-In this experimentation MIoU has been used.

-MIoU is a widely used metric for the evaluation of semantic segmentation.
-It computes the mean of the rate of overlap between the GT segments and the resulting segmentation.
-MIoU is obtained using the following equation:
+In semantic segmentation literature, various metrics are used to measure the accuracy compared to the GT data.
+Those include Mean Intersection over Union (MIoU), Average Precision, Pixel Accuracy, and Boundary F1 score.
+In our experiments, we use MIoU which computes the mean of the rate of overlap between the GT segments and the resulting segmentation:

 where $n$ is the number of classes.
 Another way to write the formula is: